lsd-so/lsd-mcp/README.md

 Failed to start MCP server: Could not start MCP server LSD: Error: sapawn uv ENOENT
 ```

+If this is your first time using an MCP server on your computer than, to remedy the error shown above, follow the instructions [under the **Add the Filesystem MCP Server** step](https://modelcontextprotocol.io/quickstart/user#2-add-the-filesystem-mcp-server) to create a `claude_desktop_config.json` file.

 Then, in the location [where `claude_desktop_config.json` is stored](https://modelcontextprotocol.io/quickstart/user#2-add-the-filesystem-mcp-server) (is `~/Library/Application Support/Claude/claude_desktop_config.json` if you're running on a Mac), modify the value of the `command` key under `mcpServers -> LSD` to contain the full path to running `uv` (run `which uv` in your terminal if you don't already know what it is).

 ```diff